Aarhus University Seal

 Tryk her for PDF

-Astrid Okholm Larsen, F20, full-time position at Stenhus Gymnasium in Holbæk
+Astrid Okholm Larsen, F20, assistant professor in English and Spanish at Nørre Gymnasium

 What is the most important lesson you learned during your time at uni?